galaxyxone/openlinks/development/open_links_development.md

 4. other from the front page of this repo

 ps.
-Thank Juan its easy to display html pages via IPFS...
+Thank the lord or Juan B. or someone that its easy to display html pages via IPFS...
 Its almost as if IPFS was made for this (:D)